dashleremi/saas-invisibg/README.md

 # InvisiBG
 InvisiBG is an AI-powered background removal that allows users to seamlessly isolate subjects from images with high quality and precision.
+** developed to learn backend payment authorization, clerk user authentication and AI/ML powered page, site is currently made to break as I had no intention to make into a sellable product **

 # Features
 - AI-driven background removal